richmahn/en_tn/1co/front/intro.md

 #### How should the title of this book be translated? ####

-Translators may choose to call this book by its traditional title, "First Corinthians" or "Paul's First Letter to the Church in Corinth."
-This letter is actually the first of two letters to the Corinthian Christians that are in the New Testament.
-There was at least one earlier letter, but that letter no longer exists.
+Translators may choose to call this book by its traditional title, "First Corinthians."
+Or they may choose a clearer title, such as "Paul's First Letter to the Church in Corinth."
 (See: [[rc://en/ta/man/translate/translate-names]])

 #### Who wrote the Book of 1 Corinthians? ####